AnOliveBranch/SoupRoles/README.md

 Optionally, add an embed to the button as well using [/role embed set](#role-embed-set) to give your users more information about the role dropdown

 A single message can have multiple buttons, up to 25.
 This is a limitation of Discord itself.
-Each button can be used for its own role menu, allowing for up to 25 different role menus on a single message.
+Each button can be used for its own role menu (with up to 25 role options), allowing for up to 25 different role menus on a single message.

 # Command Usage